Crisis investing case study

 Behavioral Lessons from 2008

 The biggest advantage of DCA during 2008 was behavioral.
-Investors who automated contributions had a rule to follow when emotions were loud.
+DCA during 2008 crash fear gave automated investors a rule to follow when emotions were loud.
 The plan did not require them to decide whether the market was safe.
 It required them to make the next scheduled contribution.

 This matters because many investors fail not from picking the wrong strategy, but from abandoning the strategy at the worst time.
 A DCA plan can act like a guardrail.
 It keeps the investor engaged when fear encourages withdrawal.